marcuslazell/MLSII-Website/README.md

 ## Maintenance Recommendation

 Keep this site “set-and-forget” by limiting external API dependencies to static/media systems only (current state does this).

----

-If you want, I can also generate a shorter public-facing `README` and keep this one as `README.dev.md` for internal maintenance.